dukpa/duckpuzzle-client/README.md

-This is the client-side.
+# Work in Progress

-So far it's just a login page
+This is the client-side of a platform I'm workin on in order to learn React.